Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 }
 ```

-Once you save the file, the title of the blog post and the body of the post will show on the page.
-If you did not refresh the page after adding `getStaticProps`, you may see an error.
+Once you save the file, the title of the blog post and the body of the post will be rendered on the page.
+If you did not refresh the page after adding `getStaticProps`, you may see an error because the page data has not been loaded.
 Refresh the page to fetch data from your Squidex application.

 The finished `[slug].js` file will look like this: